A Constant Approximation Algorithm for Scheduling Packets on Line Networks: Preliminaries

 We consider the offline optimization problem of finding a schedule that maximizes the throughput.
-We propose a centralized constant-ratio approximation algorithm.
-By \emph{offline} we mean that the algorithm receives all requests in advance\footnote{The number of requests $M$ is finite and known in the offline setting.
-This is not the case in the online setting in which the number of requests is not known in advance and may be unbounded.}.
-By \emph{centralized} we mean that all the requests are known in one location where the algorithm is executed.
+By \emph{offline} we mean that the algorithm receives all requests in advance.\footnote{The number of requests $M$ is finite and known in the offline setting.
+This is not the case in the online setting in which the number of requests is not known in advance and may be unbounded.} By \emph{centralized} we mean that all the requests are known in one location where the algorithm is executed.
 Let $\opt(R)$ denote a schedule of maximum throughput for the set of requests $R$.
 Let $\alg(R)$ denote the schedule computed by $\alg$ on input $R$.
-We say that the approximation ratio of a scheduling algorithm \alg\ is $c$ if
+We say that the approximation ratio of a scheduling algorithm \alg\ is $c\geq 1$ if $\forall R: |\alg(R)| \geq \frac 1c \cdot |\opt(R)|$.
+For a randomized algorithm we say that the expected approximation ratio is $c$ if $\forall R: \expec{|\alg(R)|} \geq \frac 1c \cdot |\opt(R)|$.

-\subparagraph*{The \maxpr\ Problem.} The problem of maximum throughput schedule of packet requests on directed line (\maxpr) is defined as follows.
-The input of consists of: $n$ - the size of the network, $B$ - node buffer capacities, $c$ - link capacities, and $M$ packet requests $\{r_i\}_{i=1}^M$.
+\subparagraph*{The \maxpr\ Problem.} The problem of maximum throughput scheduling of packet requests on directed line (\maxpr) is defined as follows.
+The input consists of: $n$ - the size of the network, $B$ - node buffer capacities, $c$ - link capacities, and $M$ packet requests $\{r_i\}_{i=1}^M$.
 The output is a schedule $S$.
 The goal is to maximize the throughput of $S$.